imalsogreg/RetroProject/otherDocuments/thesisOutline.md

 ## Discussion

  - Recap CA1 theta phase offsets imply a 20ms delay for every 1mm lateral travel
- - **Take-home:** Despite timing differences in putative excitatory drive, information coding is tightly synchronized
+ - **Take-home:** Despite timing differences in excitatory drive, information coding is tightly synchronized
  - Information timing decoupled from bulk firing rate timing
  - Different parts of CA1 weakly preferentially carry most of the spike rate at different times (this is how there is in fact an anatomical gradient in